10 Of The Best 90s Halloween Costumes

 6. One of the Sanderson Sisters from Hocus Pocus

 Like clockwork, every fall season, you can find me sitting down to rewatch one of my favorite all-time classics, Hocus Pocus.
-There's something amazing and magical about the film, especially because a lot of it was actually filmed in Salem!
+There’s something unique and magical about the film, mainly because a lot of it was filmed in Salem!

-It's so popular, in fact, that fans have located filming locations and created a tour that you can take yourself.
-Although this might cost you a bit more than the other costumes on the list, it's definitely worth the money, especially if you have two friends who want to team up!
+It’s so popular that fans have located filming locations and created a tour you can take yourself.
+Although this might cost you more than the other costumes on the list, it’s worth the money, especially if you have two friends who want to team up!
 Feel free to sing “I’ve Put a Spell on You” on a constant loop!

 Click on the images below to see some affordable options to complete your costumes:

-Bonus: You can go for the tired and traditional broomstick or opt to use a vacuum cleaner like the modern witch you are.
+Bonus: You can go for the tired and traditional broomstick or use a vacuum cleaner like the modern witch you are.

 Click here for the Women’s Silly Salem Sister Witch costume.